ESP32 Plot Sensor Readings in Charts (Multiple Series)

 Then, upload the code to your ESP32 board.
 Make sure you have the right board and COM port selected.
 Also, make sure you’ve added your networks credentials and the sensors’ addresses to the code.

-After uploading the code, you need to upload the files.
-Go to Tools ESP32 Data Sketch Upload and wait for the files to be uploaded.
+After uploading the code, you need to upload the files to the filesystem.

 When everything is successfully uploaded, open the Serial Monitor at a baud rate of 115200.
 Press the ESP32 EN/RST button, and it should print the ESP32 IP address.